sunnamed-Unturned/UIElementsUnturned/Plugin Examples/HARD_EXAMPLE.md

 /// <summary>
 /// Example how to subscribe it all holders.
 /// </summary>
-/// <summary>
-/// Example how to subscribe it all holders.
-/// </summary>
 public sealed class PlayerUIListenerComponent : UnturnedPlayerComponent {
     private InputFieldUIHolder inputFieldUIHolder;